flo071/zoin_installer/README.md

 Unpack it to any directory you want and run ./installer.sh from terminal and type in your sudo password when prompted.

-When istalled, launch "Zoin" from your programm launcher.
+When installed, launch "Zoin" from your program launcher.